Reference

 • passes the ownership of result to the user; the user is responsible to call roc_sender_close() to free it

-Set sender interface outgoing address.
+Set sender interface configuration.

 Automatically initializes slot with given index if it’s used first time.